 You're a responsible tenant if you:

-- keep any notified appointments.
-This includes appointments for repairs and maintenance, servicing heating equipment, retrofit and renovation works, Housing Patch Manager or Rent Officer visits.
-If the appointment is not convenient, we'll happily rearrange if you ask us to.
+- Keep to any notified appointments.
+This includes appointments for repairs and maintenance, servicing heating equipment, retrofit and renovation work, Housing Patch Manager or Rent Officer visits.
+If the appointment is not convenient, we'll happily re-arrange if you as us to.

 You're not acting responsibly if:

-- you’re not paying your rent on time, or you’re not sticking to your arrears agreement
+- You're not paid your rent on time, or you're not sticking to your repayment agreement.

-- you or your family have damaged your home and haven’t paid for it to be repaired
+- You or your family have damaged your home and you haven't paid for it to be repaired.